grantila/graph-cycles/README.md

 j → { }
 k → { l }
 l → { }
+m → { l }
-// These will be found to not be cyclic: x → { y }
+// These will be found not to be cyclic (and not returned by the analysis): x → { y }
 z → { x y }

 Cyclic cluster:
                   ⬈ ⬊
-    j   i ← h ← g ← ⬋
+    j   i ← h ← g ← ⬋       m
-    ↑   ↓   ↑   ↑
+    ↑   ↓   ↑   ↑           ↓
 a → b → c → d → e → f → k → l
  ⬊ ___ ⬈     ⬉ ___ ⬋